TEALSK12/2nd-semester-introduction-to-computer-science/units/4_unit/02_lesson/lesson.md

 1. **Do Now**
     * Display the Do Now on the board
+    * Students experiment with and are introduced to the `range` function.
 2. **Lesson**
 	* Go over Part 1 of the Do Now.
 Ask students what the range function did.
 Remind them that there are docs.
 Show the docs for the range function (it actually takes in a third value that is optional).
 Work together with the students to write a for loop just using the range function.
 	* Go over part 2 of the Do Now.
 Ask the students what happened.
 Ask the students why these values might be helpful? (they are a list of the indices)